mtravacio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - timeBodyGyroscopeJerkMagnitude-mean and timeBodyGyroscopeJerkMagnitude-standardDeviation

 **Signal based on the gravity**
-- timeGravityAccelerometer-mean()-X, -Y, -Z  and  timeGravityAccelerometer-standardDeviation-X, -Y, -Z
+- timeGravityAccelerometer-mean-X, -Y, -Z  and  timeGravityAccelerometer-standardDeviation-X, -Y, -Z
-- timeGravityAccelerometerMagnitude-mean() and timeGravityAccelerometerMagnitude-standardDeviation
+- timeGravityAccelerometerMagnitude-mean and timeGravityAccelerometerMagnitude-standardDeviation

-#### 2- Frequency domain varibles begin with "frequency":
+#### 2- Frequency domain variables begin with "frequency":
 - frequencyBodyAccelerometer-mean-X, -Y, -Z and frequencyBodyAccelerometer-standardDeviation-X, -Y, -Z
 - frequencyBodyAccelerometerJerk-mean-X, -Y, -Z and frequencyBodyAccelerometerJerk-standardDeviation-X, -Y, -Z
 - frequencyBodyGyroscope-mean-X, -Y, -Z and frequencyBodyGyroscope-standardDeviation-X, -Y, -Z